jasmin-software/dotnet_agui_workshop/Workshop/README.md

 ## [3.
 Tools](./3.%20Tools/README.md)

-**Add function tools to your agent so it can perform specific tasks.**
+**Add function tools your agent can call to perform specific tasks.**

 Tools allow agents to do more than generate text — they can act on systems and UIs.